 What kind of dish is kenojiru?

-It is made by simmering finely diced ingredients such as daikon radish, carrots, burdock, bracken, butterbur, freeze-dried tofu, and deep-fried tofu until soft, then adding zunda (mashed soybeans) and seasoning it with miso.
+is a soup made by simmering finely diced vegetables such as daikon radish, carrots, burdock root, bracken, butterbur, freeze-dried tofu, and fried tofu until tender, then adding zunda (mashed soybeans) and seasoning with miso.

-Kenojiru is made by simmering a large amount of ingredients in a large pot, then transferring them to small pots and reheating them multiple times over the course of several days, and the flavor deepens each time it is reheated - this is the charm of Kenojiru.
+the fact that a large amount of ingredients are simmered in a large pot, then transferred to smaller pots and reheated repeatedly over several days, with the flavor deepening each time it is reheated.

 Boiled packs for kenojiru are sold at supermarkets